agraef/pd-remote/README.md

 - pd-remote.el provides the necessary hooks to send messages to pd-remote.pd via pdsend from the [Emacs](https://en.wikipedia.org/wiki/GNU_Emacs) text editor.
 It also includes built-in support for pd-lua and [pd-faustgen2](https://github.com/agraef/pd-faustgen) (which has since replaced pd-faust), and adds some convenient keybindings for lua-mode and faust-mode, both available from [MELPA](https://melpa.org).

-Please note that pd-remote.pd is really a very simple abstraction which merely receives Pd messages of the form `symbol atoms ...` either from its inlet or via netreceive, and then just sends the given atoms (any number of symbols or numbers) to the given receiver symbol at the front of the message, that's all.
+Please note that pd-remote.pd is really a very simple abstraction which merely receives Pd messages of the form `symbol atoms ...` either from its inlet or via netreceive, and then just sends the given atoms (any number of symbols or numbers** to the given receiver symbol at the front of the message, that's all.
 You still have to set up the corresponding receivers in your patch as needed.
 But in the case of pd-lua or pd-faustgen2 objects, the receivers are already there for reloading source programs, which is pd-remote's primary purpose.

-### pd-remote in Visual Studio Code

-A [Visual Studio Code](https://code.visualstudio.com/) version by Baris Altun is available which utilizes the same interface.
-Please check <https://github.com/barisssss/pdRemoteVscode> for details and installation instructions.
+**NOTE:** A [Visual Studio Code](https://code.visualstudio.com/) version by Baris Altun is available on [GitHub](https://github.com/barisssss/pdRemoteVscode), which utilizes the same interface.
+This is the version we recommend if you prefer a modern-style editing environment.
+Please check the notes [below](#using-pd-remote-with-vs-code), and see Baris' repository for details and installation instructions.

 ## Installation

 pd-remote.pd can be copied to your Pd extra directory (e.g., /usr/lib/pd/extra on Linux) for a system-wide installation, or you can just copy it to the directory with the patches you want to use it in.

-pd-remote.el needs to go into a directory that Emacs searches for elisp files, such as /usr/share/emacs/site-lisp on Linux systems for a system-wide, or some place in ~/.emacs.d for a personal installation.
+pd-remote.el isn't in any of the elisp package archives yet, so it needs to be installed manually as well for now.
+Just copy it to a directory that Emacs searches for elisp files, such as /usr/share/emacs/site-lisp on Linux systems for a system-wide, or some place in ~/.emacs.d for a personal installation.
 E.g., you may want to put this into your .emacs to make sure that ~/.emacs.d/lisp is searched for elisp files (cf. https://www.emacswiki.org/emacs/LoadPath):

 ~~~lisp
 (add-to-list 'load-path "~/.emacs.d/lisp/")